 New Mexico Water Science Center

-Welcome to the U.S. Geological Survey (USGS) Web page for the water resources of New Mexico; this is your direct link to all kinds of water-resource information.
-Here you'll find information on New Mexico's rivers and streams.
-You'll also find information about groundwater, water quality, and many other topics.
+Welcome to the U.S. Geological Survey (USGS) Web page for the New Mexico Water Science Center; this is your direct link to water-resource information.
+This site provides data and information on New Mexico's rivers and streams, groundwater, water quality, and many other water-related topics.

 Interactive Maps Delivering Current Streamflow Conditions

 The maps utilize zoom and pan to allow you to focus in on the water-monitoring sites that interest you.
 The maps show current streamflow as compared to historical records.Visit the Sites